vikingeducation/prep_basics/test-yourself-answers.md

 RVM stands for Ruby Version Manager and is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.

 RVM is helpful because some gems, tools, and frameworks may only work with a particular version of Ruby.
 RVM lets you easily switch between different environments, based on needs, when developing.

+As Ruby releases new versions the RVM will keep track of which version you used to write previous programs, enabling you to easily make changes.

 *Contributed by [Matt Davis](http://github.com/chewieee)*